 Something about the colder weather makes me crave baked goods.
-I’ve been making these gluten-free peanut butter banana chocolate chip muffins since I lived in Alberta.
+I’ve been making this gluten free muffin recipe with peanut butter, banana, and chocolate chips since I lived in Alberta.
 They made an easy, portable breakfast for busy mornings at the office downtown.
 Now they are a healthier breakfast option for me when I’m contemplating the display of sugary baked goods at my favourite bakeries!

 I don’t bake often, but these Blender Peanut Butter Banana Choco Chip Muffins are one of the few things I do make now and then.
 There’s no refined sugar in the batter which makes me feel better about choosing them as part of my breakfast.
 There’s also no flour of any type in this recipe.